EC 228 – Econometric Methods (Fall 2018)

 · EC 228 Labs (7.5%): EC 228 course-wide labs, focused on using Stata in empirical/econometric analysis.
 Lab scores will be curved.

-· Exercises/Flips (7.5%): There will be five Exercises over the course of the semester.
+· Exercises/Flips (7.5%): There will be five or so Exercises over the course of the semester.
 These will focus on empirical applications of the tools developed in the course.
 Feel free to work together on these, but please submit your own write-up (unless it’s a team assignment).
-This semester, we'll also be test driving three or four Flips (short for Flip the Classroom).
+This semester, we'll also be test driving some Flips (short for Flip the Classroom) and Flipettes (sp?; very short flips).
 Course grades for Exercises/Flips will be curved.
 More details on Exercises/Flips below.

 If you are a student with a documented disability seeking reasonable